 1. Know what to do if something goes wrong.

 Having a plan for what to do if there’s a problem is the first step in making sure that you stay safe since you can take immediate action in case of an emergency.

 The main phone number for emergency services in English is 112.
 If you are a victim of a crime, the central police phone number is 100.
 The Athens tourism police can be reached by dialing 1571.
 For incidents believed to be racially motivated, please contact 11414.

 However, if you feel you’re the victim of harassment by the police, then you should reach out to your embassy.
 For Americans, this is American Citizen Services at +30-210-720-2414.
 For after-hours, weekends, and holidays, call the Embassy Receptionist at +30-210-720-2490.

 Since you’re a smart, safety-first kind of traveler, you know it’s a good idea to get a travel insurance policy before you leave for your trip.

 But what do you do with it once you have it?
 First, it’s a good idea to have easy access to your policy information so you can make a claim if needed.
 You can also give the policy info to an emergency contact who’s not traveling with you.
 In a worst-case scenario, they can access the benefits to help you if you’re unconscious.

 Something no one likes to think about: In an absolute worst-case, your family can use the policy to have your remains repatriated (provided this is part of your coverage, obviously.
 I look for policies that include this).
 No one likes to think about this stuff, but it would be worse if something happened and then your family had to figure out what to do.

 Of course, the most likely scenario is you have travel insurance and everything goes right on your trip.
 That would be awesome.
-You’d have the peace of mind while you travel but you wouldn’t actually need to deal with anything.
+You’d have peace of mind while you travel but you wouldn’t need to deal with anything.

 3. Keep Your Money Safe